 Access to electronic resources and databases varies by institution.
-If you are hoping to use an electronic resource on site, contact the SHARES library in advance, or contact the UD Interlibrary Loan Office for help working with the SHARES library you plan to visit.
+If you are hoping to use an electronic resource on site, contact the SHARES library in advance, or contact the Collections Sharing and Delivery Department for help working with the SHARES library you plan to visit.

 Can I receive research assistance from a SHARES library?

 Yes, visitors may expect reference and informational assistance from staff at SHARES libraries.

 Do you have more questions about SHARES?

 Contact Megan Gaffney, Head, Collections Sharing and Delivery Department, for more information.